neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 ## Next Steps

+**This completes Part 2 - Introduction to Agents and GraphRAG with Neo4j.**

+To continue, proceed to **Part 3 - Advanced Agents and API Integration**:

-Continue to [Lab 6 - Aura Agents API](../Lab_6_Aura_Agents_API) to learn how to call your Aura Agent programmatically via REST API, enabling integration into applications and automated workflows.
+[Lab 6 - Aura Agents API](../Lab_6_Aura_Agents_API) - Learn how to call your Aura Agent programmatically via REST API, enabling integration into applications and automated workflows.

 ## Additional Resources